HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 )
 }}

 Using the [MediaDevices API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices), web developers can use the `enumerateDevices()` method to get a list of all media devices connected to the user's device.
 While this feature is useful to determine whether a user has a camera or microphone connected to initiate a video call, it can also be used to gather information about the system's environment for fingerprinting purposes.
 We find that 0.59% of desktop websites and 0.48% of mobile sites try to access the list of connected media devices (note that our crawler does not interact with the site, nor click on any buttons).
-Interestingly, the usage of this API has significantly reduced since last year, when **7.23%** of desktop sites were accessing the list of media devices.
+Interestingly, the usage of this API has significantly reduced since last year, when the prevalence of sites accessing the list of media devices was still **12 times** higher.
 Most likely this is due to a popular library that no longer calls the API.

 ### Geolocation